Purpose of trial

 This trial is in two parts:

 - Part 1 is to find out the highest safe dose of GEN3013.
 This is done by ‘dose escalation’.
 Different participants are treated with different doses of GEN3013.
 The highest dose that doesn’t cause serious side effects is used in part 2 of the trial.
+This part of the trial has now closed.

 - Part 2 is to test how well the highest safe dose of GEN3013 works.
 People entering this part of the trial all have the same dose of GEN3013.